Pa Hin Ngam National Park

-The plants in Pa Hin Ngam National park
+Flora

 Pa Hin Ngam National park has the area that is full of green 112 square kilometers, has many kinds of plants, and the place to see the beautiful plants in the national park.
 There are two places that have different kinds of plant, the first is the place where you also can see the view that has a lot of trees called "Sut Phaendin" and the second is the place that has the most beautiful flower in the national park called "Bua Sawan Field".

-When you are in the Sut Phaendin, you will see most of the area is a green field and it looks fertile because of many kinds of trees and they can be grown for the whole year.
+Most of the area is a green field and it looks fertile because of many kinds of trees and they can be grown for the whole year.
 There are two different kinds of plants, the tropical plant and the dry evergreen plant.
 Also, these plants are protected by the officer of the national park for keeping them safe because the plants can be easy to destroy.
 However, the second place called "Bua Sawan Field" has more beautiful plants than Sut Phaendin.

-Bua Sawan Field, has only a plant is called "Siam tulip" because it is a flower that is related to various ginger species such as turmeric.
-Another name that people actually call this flower is "Dok Kra jiao".
-The people that come to Plants in Pa Hin Ngam, they also come to see this flower.
-But Dok Kra jiao 's flower doesn't grow for the whole year, It grows only on the rainy season.
-It is the most beautiful plant in the national park.